 The lender has a standard period within which they expect you to pay them back.
 The idea is to pay part of the principal and the interest accrued.
 If you repay all your interest in a period lesser than what you had agreed, you will save yourself some good money in interest.
 You find that you only end up paying half of it.

 There is nothing as nagging as having a creditor at your neck.
+We experience this with payday loan lenders as well as cash advance firms.
 Every email, however friendly is a reminder of what you owe.
 If you have extra cash and think that it is not a good idea to keep it around, you could offset your outstanding online installment loan and focus on the secured loan such as mortgage and car loan.
 You will sleep easier for it.

 If you thought that defaulting an installment loan would not ding your credit score, think again.
 Online lenders can be a bit vindictive, especially when you default and all their collection efforts fail.
 They report you to the three major credit bureaus, Equifax, Experian, and TransUnion, which could lead to a negative rating on your credit score.
 A credit score of less than 600 is detrimental for you especially if you plan to take out a mortgage or car loan.